group6tech/diva-docs/app/v4/editor/send-logs.md

 <p class="tip tip--result">
   <strong>Result</strong>:
-  The log files will automatically send to Group6 Support.
+  The log files will automatically send to Group 6 Support.
 A notification will pop up to tell you this has been successful.
 </p>